ballerina-platform/module-ballerina-regex/README.md

 ## Useful Links

+* For more information go to the [`regex` library](https://lib.ballerina.io/ballerina/regex/latest).
+* For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
 * Chat live with us on our [Slack channel](https://ballerina.io/community/slack/).
 * Technical questions should be posted on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.